 I actually spoke to a number of Warrior+ vendors and a few big buyers who all mentioned Traffic Blade as their secondary, or first source of traffic when it comes to solo ads.
-They are more expensive, at $0.79 per visitor for the expert package, roughly 50% more than you would see on Udimi, which is why they may be the secondary place to purchase their solos.
+They are more expensive, at $0.79 per visitor for the expert package, roughly 50% more than you would see on Udimi, which is why they may be the second place to purchase their solos.

 Check The Stats (Open Rates/Clicks)

-The optin or conversion rate these guys go for is 30%, so you should be getting 30ish high quality signups (which is always better than 60 low quality signups).
+The optin or conversion rate these guys go for is 30%, so you should be getting 30ish high-quality signups (which is always better than 60 low-quality signups).

 Wayne is pretty big in the solo ads world these days, though he pretty much exclusively sells them from his own OSLP system.